Coke County License Hearing Guide

 Related Guides

-Coke DUI License Suspension & ALR Hearing
+Coke County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The ALR hearing request is made to the Texas Department of Public Safety (DPS).
+- Where to Request: You must request the hearing from the Texas Department of Public Safety (DPS).

 Automatic License Suspension